redbadger/journey_dynamics/docs/CRYPTO_SHREDDING_DESIGN.md

 DELETE /subjects/{subject_id}
 ```

 This is a dedicated endpoint, separate from the journey command/query endpoints.
-It does not go through the CQRS command handler because it operates across aggregates.
+It does not go through the Command Query Responsibility Segregation (CQRS) command handler because it operates across aggregates.

 ### Sequence